Michigan unions to protest "right-to-work" measures this week

 While the law may not have an immediate impact on the auto industry it could make it harder for unions to organize at plants in Michigan, which has nearly 700 auto-related manufacturing facilities, the most of any state.

-Michigan has the fifth-highest percentage of union workers in the nation at 17.5 percent of the workforce, according to government figures.
+Michigan has the fifth highest percentage of unionized workers in the nation at 17.5 percent of the workforce, according to government figures.